 A Good Life

-I've always wanted to explore Cameron – the problem is I can't stand her, or maybe I can't understand her.
-But I think she is an interesting person so in this little story she has a future and is happy.
+I've always wanted to explore Cameron – the problem is I can't understand her.
+But I think she is an interesting person.
+In this little story she has a future and is happy.
 This is my 'come as you aren't' story for Halloween.

 When she can't sleep she feels the block within her.
 She knows what it says about her.
 Not many people see it.
 They are too busy checking over the exterior, but she knows the block of shame is sitting right there.